benfugate/clash-war-tracker/README.md

 Then you can just run `python3 main.py` and it will output the results to the `data/json/` directory.

 A crontab will have to be set up if you want to automate the scripts.

+### pick_war_players.py

+A new python script was added, which depends on the clash.json file generationed by `main.py`.
+When this script runs (at midnight, every day) it will create another file `war_picks.json` with 10/15/20/25 players to participate in the next war.
+These players are determined based on if they have participated recently, if they are new to the clan, and have good war performance.

 ## Notes